ncksllvn/roomswithlove.org/index.md

     Kentucky area.
 whoDonationsHelp:
   headline: About us
+  content:
-  content: Rooms With Love is associated with <a href="http://www.christschapel.net/">Christ's
-    Chapel</a>.
-We serve the community by picking up donations to support those in need around us.
+    <p>Rooms With Love is owned by Kim and Jerry Harrison.
+We are associated with <a href="http://www.christschapel.net/">Christ's Chapel</a>.
+We serve the community by picking up donations to support those in need around us.</p>
+    <p>We were featured in the <a href="/NeighborsOfUnion_Jan21-2.pdf">Neighbors of Union</a>.</p>
   picture:
     file: /kim-and-jerry.jpg
     description: Kim and Jerry in front of their truck with furniture in it